tanjimahmedpranto/project-moovit/system/README.md

 ### Service layer
 ### Data access layer
 #### Images
-Images are uploaded to system/images/.
-Cloudinary could be used as an alternative.
+Images are uploaded to Cloudinary without using transformations to save costs.
+Cropping and Size limiting should be done on the backend.

-An uploaded file is named "\<event_creator\>+\<event_name\>" hashed with bcrypt, the original file extension is kept.
-The file URI is added to the database.
 #### Blurhash
 Blurhash is calculated whenever image is changed.
 Blurhash is added to the database.
 ### Facade patterns